onurgultekin/test_case/README.md

 # How it works?

+After you cloned the project to your local environment, you need to install dependencies first.

+    composer install

-After you cloned the project to your local environment, **you have to create a new database called *test_case*** in your local mysql server.
+After that **you have to create a new database called *test_case*** in your local mysql server.
 If you have an existing database you can config it by editing .env file in the project like below:

+To edit the .env file you need to copy .env .example file to .env first.

+Open Terminal and run:

+    cp .env.example .env

+After .env is created you can find DB_CONNECTION parameters, if you want to change.

     DB_CONNECTION=mysql
 	DB_HOST=127.0.0.1